seba-1511/dist_tuto.pth/tuto.md

 In order to test our newly installed backend, a few modifications are required.

-1. Replace `backend='mpi'` in `init_processes(rank, size, fn, backend='tcp')`.
-2. Change `size = 4` to `size = 1`, right before creating the list of processes.
+1. Replace the content under `if __name__ == '__main__':` with `init_processes(0, 0, run, backend='mpi')`.
-3. Run `mpirun -n 4 python myscript.py`.
+2. Run `mpirun -n 4 python myscript.py`.

-The reason for changes 2. and 3. is that MPI needs to create its own environment before spawning the processes.
+The reason for these changes is that MPI needs to create its own environment before spawning the processes.
+MPI will also spawn its own processes and perform the handshake described in [Initialization Methods](#initialization-methods), making the `rank`and `size` arguments of `init_process_group` superfluous.
 This is actually quite powerful as you can pass additional arguments to `mpirun` in order to tailor computational resources for each process.
 (Things like number of cores per process, hand-assigning machines to specific ranks, and [some more](https://www.open-mpi.org/faq/?category=running#mpirun-hostfile)) Doing so, you should obtain the same familiar output as with the other communication backends.

 ## Initialization Methods